-During the programming cycle the Associate Director will aim to reply by email within one week, this may be longer if in rehearsal.
+During the programming cycle the Artistic Team will aim to reply as soon as possible, if we are interested in programming or further discussions.

+Unfortunately, due to the level of enquiries we receive we are unable to reply to every approach.
 Attaching a tour pack will enable us to determine any potential interest early on.